YanyanKagou/NoellesRoles/README.md

-# You will need doctor4t's train mod placed inside the "libs" folder.
+# You will need doctor4t's train mod placed inside the "libs" folder (alongside HarpyModLoader).
 Please install it yourself.

 New roles for [The Last Voyage of the Harpy Express](https://modrinth.com/modpack/harpy-express) created by [doctor4t](https://www.youtube.com/@doctor4t).